Tito–Stalin split: Tito–Stalin conflict during World War II

-In June 1941, Tito informed the Comintern and Stalin about his plans for an uprising against the Axis occupation.
-However, Stalin saw the prolific use of Communist symbols by the Yugoslav Partisans as problematic.
+In June 1941, Tito informed the Comintern and Stalin about his plans for an uprising against the Axis occupiers.
+However, Stalin considered the prolific use of Communist symbols by Tito's Partisans to be problematic.
 This was because Stalin viewed his alliance with the United Kingdom and the United States as necessarily contrary to the Axis destruction of "democratic liberties".
-Stalin thus felt the Communist forces in Axis-occupied Europe were actually obligated to fight to restore democratic liberties—even if temporarily.
+Stalin thus felt that Communist forces in Axis-occupied Europe were actually obligated to fight to restore democratic liberties—even if temporarily.
 In terms of Yugoslavia, this meant that Stalin expected the KPJ to fight to restore the government-in-exile.
-Remnants of the Royal Yugoslav Army, led by Colonel Draža Mihailović and organised as Chetnik guerrillas, were already pursuing the restoration of King Peter II.
+Remnants of the Royal Yugoslav Army, led by Colonel Draža Mihailović and organised as Chetnik guerrillas, were already pursuing the restoration of the Yugoslav monarchy.

 In October 1941, Tito met Mihailović twice to propose a joint struggle against the Axis.
 Tito offered him the position of chief of staff of the Partisan forces, but Mihailović turned down the offer.
 By the end of the month, Mihailović concluded that the Communists were the true enemy.
-At first, Mihailović's Chetniks fought the Partisans and the Axis forces simultaneously, but within months, they began collaborating with the Axis against the Partisans.
+At first, Mihailović's Chetniks fought the Partisans and the Axis simultaneously, but within months, they began collaborating with the Axis against the Partisans.
 By November, the Partisans were fighting the Chetniks while sending messages to Moscow protesting Soviet propaganda praising Mihailović.

-In 1943, Tito transformed the Anti-Fascist Council for the National Liberation of Yugoslavia (AVNOJ) into an all-Yugoslav deliberative and legislative body, denounced the government-in-exile, and forbade the return of the king to the country.
-These decisions ran against explicit Soviet advice instructing Tito not to antagonise King Peter and the exiled government.
-Stalin was at the Tehran Conference at the time and viewed the move as a betrayal of the USSR.
+In 1943, Tito transformed the Anti-Fascist Council for the National Liberation of Yugoslavia (AVNOJ) into an all-Yugoslav deliberative and legislative body, denounced the government-in-exile, and forbade King Peter's return to the country.
+These decisions ran against explicit Soviet advice instructing Tito not to antagonise the exiled monarch and his government.
+Stalin was at the Tehran Conference at the time and viewed the move as a betrayal of the Soviet Union.
 In 1944–1945, Stalin's renewed instructions to Communist leaders in Europe to establish coalitions with bourgeois politicians were met with incredulity in Yugoslavia.
 This shock was reinforced by Stalin's revelation of the Percentages Agreement to the surprised Edvard Kardelj, vice president of the Yugoslav provisional government.
-The agreement, concluded by Stalin and the Prime Minister of the United Kingdom Winston Churchill during the 1944 Moscow Conference divided Eastern European countries into British and Soviet spheres of influence—splitting Yugoslavia evenly between the two.
+The agreement, concluded by Stalin and British Prime Minister Winston Churchill during the 1944 Moscow Conference divided Eastern European countries into British and Soviet spheres of influence—splitting Yugoslavia evenly between the two.